 Yes.
 How much will depend on your insurance carrier.
 A bigger problem than rates, however, may be coverage.
 Often, insurance companies after a drunk driving conviction refuse to write liability policy limits that are more than $ 50,000 in coverage.
 This can leave your assets and family unprotected against a lawsuit if there is later a claim.
 A $ 50,000 liability limits policy can be used up in a week's hospitalization and treatment.
 So, the real impact of a drunk driving conviction may be to put your family's financial security at risk.

 A first offense drunk driving case is classified as a "civil forfeiture."
 It is not a crime because it does not carry a possible jail sentence.
-Usually, second, third, and fourth offense violations are criminal misdemeanor offenses.
-Fifth offense violations are felonies.
+Usually, second, and third offense violations are criminal misdemeanor offenses.
+Fourth offense violations are felonies.
 However, if a passenger in the vehicle was under age 16, maximum penalties double.
-This means any third or fourth offense drunk driving where a passenger is under age 16 will be felony offense.
+This means any third offense drunk driving where a passenger is under age 16 will be felony offense.

 Wisconsin law allows a judge to order a vehicle to be seized for forfeiture whenever its owner is convicted of a third or subsequent offense drunk driving violation.
 In a case taken to the Wisconsin Supreme Court, the scope of the law was limited to allow only a vehicle both owned by the driver and used by the driver to commit a drunk driving offense, 3rd or greater, to be forfeited.
 Forfeiture, moreover, requires a separate lawsuit be filed, after conviction of the drunk driving charge itself.
 So, if there's no conviction, there can't be a vehicle forfeiture.
 In 1999, the statute was amended to make this an explicit restriction in the law.
 The legislation signed by the Governor in 1999 also made other changes to the forfeiture statute.
 Under the old law, forfeiture was mandatory if there were a conviction for a fourth or greater offense drunk driving or PAC (or refusal) case.
 These mandatory forfeitures have now been eliminated, though any vehicle owned by a person convicted of a third or greater offense drunk driving violation is still subject to forfeiture if it was used to commit the offense.
 It's just that it's optional, in the discretion of the judge and prosecutor, rather tan being required.
 This means that prosecutors can decide to seek forfeiture of an expensive car, but ignore a junker.
 If a vehicle is forfeited, any money owed to the bank or other secured party must be first paid out of the proceeds realized by the Sheriff's selling the car.
 As a practical matter, this means that many vehicles cannot be forfeited, because the price at a sale wouldn't exceed the outstanding loan balance.
 Also, leased vehicles cannot be forfeited, because they're not owned by the driver.
 Similarly, a vehicle owned by an employer or third party, such as a rental car, cannot be forfeited.
 As mentioned already, whenever a judge orders a vehicle seized for forfeiture, the statutes require the district attorney bring a separate lawsuit to accomplish forfeiture.
 Forfeiture cannot be ordered directly in the drunk driving case itself.